awschult/isUpperTest/README.md

 ## brief

-	This is a test to come up with the fastest method for determining whether a character is uppercase.
+	This is a test to come up with the fastest method for determining whether an ascii character is uppercase.

 ## rules

-	Create a function that returns 'int' true/false, based on whether the character input is uppercase.
+	Create a function that returns `int` true/false, based on whether the character input is uppercase.

 ## assumptions